Sunday, February 16, 2025

 Scythebill 16.6 - IOC 14.2, checklist printing, and native Apple silicon

-Scythebill 16.6 is now available! ....
+Scythebill 16.6 is now available!
+It's got the IOC 14.2 taxonomy, checklist printing, Birda imports, and a native Apple Silicon version.
 As always, download here, and let me know if you have any problems, either on Facebook or by email.

 October 6 update: Scythebill 16.6.1 includes a couple of new features and several bug fixes.